 Filing stage: It takes around 10 days from the date of submitting the document at the Trademark Office to obtain the official notice of filing trade/service mark.

-Examination Stage: It takes approx. 20 - 30 days to obtain the official letter of acceptance.
+Examination Stage: It takes approx. 3 to 6 days to obtain the official letter of acceptance.

 The opposition period is 3 months from the publication of the trademark application.

 In case the registrar refused the opposition the case will be transferred to the concerned court.

 Opposition against designation of IR Mark